nypublicradio/unettest/docs/blog/unettest.md

 $request_uri work still?
 These questions are too numerous, too complicated, and too subtle to wait 15+ minutes between each time I ask.
 [1]

+Why?
+Why is it behaving like this?
+Why?
+Why?
+Why?
+NGINX was not giving me easy answers.
+The answers I was getting were half-answers (mirrors go unlogged by default).
+And they were so hard to find.
+By the time I found an answer, I had forgotten my question ("umm was $1 used here or was it being redirected in this one?").
+The differences were subtle, the moving pieces were many, and I was getting frustrated.

 ## Answers to Find

 How to answer these questions?
 How to answer them in a less painful way?
 I had a couple ideas.
 I could go directly into the NonProd NGINX server with my changes or I could make a dummy NGINX server in our network, but both of these were mucking up the environment too much for my taste.
 Additionally, this didn't answer the question of getting better logs of what actually happened.

 Then I thought, why not install NGINX on my laptop and run the confs locally?
 Lol!
 As if!
 NGINX was not happy running on my silly little computer.
 It is server software and belongs on a server.

-So then I thought that it would be smart to use Docker.
+So then I thought to use Docker.
 Here is a winning idea!
 But if I load NGINX into Docker, how does it talk to my services?
 I was sick of trying to hook into real-world networks and real-world services.
 There were too many complications, side effects, and fragile bits.
 I wanted to isolate the hell out of the NGINX files.
 They wanted to squirm away.
 I was bent on pinning them down for a good interrogation.

 ![Interrogation](https://docs-unettest.s3.us-east-2.amazonaws.com/rick+dicker+interrogation.png)

-At this point I was only interested in the Monolith and the Microservice as *interfaces*.
+At this point I am only interested in the Monolith and the Microservice as *interfaces*.
 I do not care what they do after they have been sent the correct request.
 I thought, why not mock them?
 The only thing that I care about Monolith is that it's called with `/api/v1/important_update/mycrazyval` and the only thing I care about Microservice is that it's called at the same time but with `/new/api/update?value=mycrazyval`.
-Let's make a mock or two!
-Mix yourself a mocktail.
+Let's make a mock or two.
+Mix yourself a mocktail!

 ``` yaml
 services: